 And that’s where it gets nasty because being a vegan myself, I see a lot of issues with celebrities calling themselves vegan when in reality they are simply plant based.
-I already talked about ethical veganism before so you might want to read the previous article beforehand but to put it in a short sentence – anyone who consciously licks a non vegan donut and wears purses made from the skin of a beautiful cow is not a vegan.
+I already talked about ethical veganism before so you might want to read the previous article beforehand, but to put it in one sentence – anyone who consciously licks a non-vegan doughnut and wears purses made from the skin of a beautiful cow is not a vegan.

-Vegan – a person that does not consume animals, nor does pay for products and items that are made from animals or tested on them.
-A person that does not support facilities that keep animals locked behind bars and makes profit off of them.
+Vegan – a person that does not consume animals, or pays for products and items that are made from animals or tested on them.
+A person that does not support facilities that keep animals locked behind bars and makes a profit off of them.
 A person that does everything that is in their power to cause as little harm as possible to the animals.

 Plant based – a person that eats only plants.